HoujieXiong/EC463_Mimir/README-files/HARDWARE.md

     - Tactile Buttons
     - USB Microphone
 ```
 Combining all these components creates our assistive device, Mimir.
 Most of our choices in designing our hardware of the device was mostly centered around out iniative towards having high computing power to process and perform multithreading of features and functions, such as our image processing, cloud client-server interactions, and hardware inputs/outputs.
-Which is why we mostly focused on using the Raspberry Pi 5, but evnetually switched to the Raspberry Pi 4 instead, due to the better capacity in maintining our various inputs/outputs.
+Which is why we mostly focused on using the Raspberry Pi 5, but eventually switched to the Raspberry Pi 4 instead, due to the better capacity in maintining our various inputs/outputs.

 ### Assembling the Device